hakirot/sara/README.md

 This extracurricular exam exists as an exercise expressing exhaustive terminal exceptionalism

-Serving basically as a simple dashboard page' for my system.
-An exercise in C programming, terminal animations, and custom options.
+Serving as a lighting-fast scratch program for any newly spawned terminal by default.
+An exercise in C programming, terminal animations, and fast execution of custom options from any workspace.